 Indications of Business Preparedness

-- 6 per cent have undertaken all actions to prepare for a no deal exit, a further 20 per cent have undertaken some action
+- 6 per cent have undertaken all actions to prepare for a no deal exit, a further 14 percent have undertaken some action

 What can business do?

-In advance of a non-negotiated outcome, businesses can undertake mitigating actions, including agreeing new contractual terms with partners in the EEA.
+In advance of the end of the transition period on 31 December 2020, businesses can undertake mitigating actions, including agreeing new contractual terms with partners in the EEA.